 Adoption of an Agile approach to project management is certainly on the rise: a quarter of all projects in the UK now happen in an Agile way, according to research from Arras People.
-And it’s already having a positive impact: fashion retail chain Zara has credited some of its success to an agile project management approach to its supply chain.
-Is Zara’s successful adoption of the approach just a flash in the pan, or is Agile in a position to transform the way projects are approached?
+And it’s already having a positive impact: fashion retail chain Zara credited some of its success to an agile project management approach to its supply chain.
+Could Agile be in a position to transform the way projects are approached?

 What is Agile?

 As mentioned earlier, the Agile revolution actually began within a very different setting: software development.
 There is an Agile Manifesto, which was created in 2001 with the aim of creating a better way of developing and coding computer software.
 The summit of leading computer programmers got together to set out a better way of working, which valued:

 - Individuals and interactions over processes and tools

 - Responding to change over following a plan

 Essentially, Agile represents a whole new way of working.
 Instead of having a rigid process and determined outcome, in an Agile world things are much more fluid.
 This is because people work in smaller, non-hierarchical teams; there is no rigid plan or path to stick to, and it is accepted that the end product you are working towards can often look very different to what was initially planned if a better way of achieving the strategic purpose of the product is found.